September 9, 2017

 Huge thanks to everyone who came on the day.

-Enjoy some photos below and coming soon, some Video footage!
+Enjoy some photos below and Video by Create School & D15 Youth Theatre Members.

 'Your Say, Your Way' was a collaboration between Draíocht and Creative Ireland, on 2nd September 2017.

 The Creative Ireland Programme is an invitation to the entire country to get involved in something truly inspirational.
 This culture-based programme is designed to promote individual, community and national wellbeing by enabling creativity for all citizens.